May 9, 2019

 The music works created by Arvydas Malcys sound more frequently abroad than in Lithuania. „I am glad to know that performers set eyes on me.
 It is a high appreciation of my creation“, 62-year old Lithuanian composer Arvydas Malcys told to daily „Lietuvos rytas“.
 The earliest opportunity of listening to music created by A. Malcys will be provided in Lithuania on 11 May at the concert of Lithuanian Chamber Orchestra be arranged at the Palace of Grand Dukes of Lithuania where his Concerto for a violin, a viola and stringed instruments will be presented.
 This work also had appeared in course of co-operation with foreign performers.

-– You have dedicated your Concerto for violin, viola and string orchestra to violist Yuri Bashmet.
+- You have dedicated your Concerto for a violin, a viola and stringed instruments to violist Yuri Bashmet.
 He played it with Russian violinist Alyona Baeva at the première (Moscow State Philharmonic, 2013).
 How this work appeared? – I asked A. Malcys.

-– Your Concerto for violin, viola and string orchestra is included in the programme „Amadeus in Lithuania“ of Lithuanian Chamber Orchestra“.
+- Your Concerto for a violin, a viola and stringed instruments is included in the programme „Amadeus in Lithuania“ of Lithuanian Chamber Orchestra“.
 Are there any links with music created by Wolfgang Amadeus Mozart and the Concerto?

 - Your works are known wordwidely, they are played by famous performers.
 In addition to famous orchestra conductors of Lithuania, performance of your music works was conducted by Mstislav Rostropovich, Andris Nelsons and Sergey Krylov, they were played by David Geringas, Karine Georgian, flutist Camilla Hoitenga.
 How your works find their way to the repertoirs of the performers?